sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 $ sitespeed.io https://www.sitespeed.io/ --slack.hookUrl https://hooks.slack.com/services/YOUR/HOOK/URL
 ~~~

-You can also choose to send summary (the summary for all runs), individual runs (with url) or both by choosing the <code>slack.type</code>.
+You can also choose to send summary (the summary for all runs), individual runs (with url), only errors or all by choosing the <code>slack.type</code>.

 ~~~bash
 $ sitespeed.io https://www.sitespeed.io/ --slack.hookUrl https://hooks.slack.com/services/YOUR/HOOK/URL --slack.type summary